KayMas2808/dsa/OS.md

 ## What is semaphore and mutex (Differences might be asked)?
 Define Binary semaphore.

-*(Self-correction: The provided text only defines Belady's Anomaly, Starving, and Aging, not semaphore and mutex directly, except for mentioning semaphores as a solution to the Producer-Consumer problem.
-I will add a general definition based on common OS knowledge to complete this section based on the heading.)*

 ### Semaphore:
 A semaphore is a signaling mechanism used in operating systems to control access to common resources in a concurrent system like a multi-programming environment.
 It is a variable or abstract data type used for controlling access, by multiple processes, to a common resource in a parallel programming or multi-user environment.